davidteather/render-code/README.md

 ## Usage

-1. Define a markdown file see examples in [examples/basic.md], the basic idea is each code block is a "segment"/frame
+1. Define a markdown file see examples in [examples/basic.md](./examples/basic.md), the basic idea is each code block is a "segment"/frame
 2. `python main.py render examples/basic.md`
 3. Open up premiere pro with a new project, create a sequence
 4. `python main.py export examples/basic.md`

 ## Output Examples

 ### Remotion Output

-Check out the example mp4 [here](./examples/basic/out/MyComp.mp4)
+Check out the example mp4 [here](./examples/basic/out/MyComp.mp4) or on [youtube](https://youtu.be/6bZJ1EI8RjA)

 ### Premiere Pro Output